dylanviyar/CymbiotikaInterviewAssessment/AnalysisOverview.md

 ```
 <img src="https://github.com/dylanviyar/CymbiotikaInterviewAssessment/assets/81194849/fb2ad801-0815-4883-b40e-94ca67304b44" width="250">

-One can see that there are more cancellations in August in comparison to September, and if provided more data, one can determine annual trends, if any, in consumer cancellations.
+One can see that there are more cancellations in August in comparison to September, and if provided more data, the provided code can also determine annual trends, if any, in consumer cancellations.

 # 5. Data Visualization